Advertiser Disclosure

 Airport Experience Pilot Program

-Later this year, United will begin a 6-month pilot program at George Bush Houston Intercontinental Airport (IAH) to explore ways to better accommodate customers if a wheelchair is damaged or delayed while traveling.
+Later this year, United will begin a 6-month pilot program at George Bush Houston Intercontinental Airport (IAH) to explore options for better accommodating customers if a wheelchair is damaged or delayed during travel.

-The airline is working with its Accessible Travel Advisory Board to explore several initiatives aimed at improving the airport experience, including providing specialized seating onsite or reimbursing for transportation expenses.
+The airline’s Accessible Travel Advisory Board is exploring several initiatives for improving the airport experience, such as providing specialized seating onsite or reimbursing travelers for transportation expenses they incur.

-United entered an agreement earlier this month with the U.S. Department of Transportation to deliver these initiatives through a commitment to increase accessibility and improve the travel experience for customers who require the use of a wheelchair.
+United entered an agreement with the U.S. Department of Transportation earlier this month to deliver these initiatives, done through a commitment to increase accessibility and improve the travel experience for customers who require a wheelchair during their travels.

 Hot Tip: